Supermac30/CTF-Stuff/Mystery Twister/Autokey_Cipher/README.md

 A possible plaintext HLLZHQGC is at position 10
 ```

-ETOTHEWORLD doesn't make much sence, but it contains our plaintext so will try it anyway.
-Our objective here is to keep running the script until we find the plaintext that starts at position 0
+ETOTHEWO doesn't make much sence, but it contains our plaintext so will try it anyway.
+Our objective here is to keep running the script until we find the plaintext that starts at position 0.
+So with ETOTHEWORLD as part of the plaintext,
 ```
 A possible plaintext TNTHQWWBEKE is at position 5
 A possible plaintext COMETOTHEWO is at position 6
 A possible plaintext DHJHLLZHQGC is at position 7
 ```

-then,
+then COMETOTHEWORLD as part of the plaintext,
 ```
 A possible plaintext UKGTNTHQWWBEKE is at position 2
 A possible plaintext WELCOMETOTHEWO is at position 3
 A possible plaintext QJUDHJHLLZHQGC is at position 4
 ```

-add finally,
+add finally WELCOMETOTHEWORLD as part of the plaintext,
 ```
 A possible plaintext GHLWELCOMETOTHEWO is at position 0 A possible plaintext PSNQJUDHJHLLZHQGC is at position 1